very-good-science/data-hazards/_sources/about.md.txt

 In an individual context you will likely come to a conclusion, but someone else may have a different view.
 We hope that the Data Hazards discussion and reflective activities will help researchers be aware of a broader variety of potential ethical risks in tech projects, and that ethics is complex, situational and worth discussing.

+## Acknowledgements

+The Data Hazards project receives continued support from the Jean Golding Institute at the University of Bristol.

 ## Contact